Student Assistant Analyst, Assessment & Planning

 - Those with work study awards are encouraged to apply funds to the position.

-- Maintain positive working relationships with other Residential and Student Services staff.
+- Maintain positive working relationships with other Residential & Housing Services staff, as well as Residential and Student Services.

 - Be responsible with special staff privileges (i.e. building access, use of office, phones, keys, office equipment, etc.).